arindamss007/Salespoint/README.md

 made a script for both(windows & Linux) platform for auto-matically run the project or Software.

-*Windows :
+🟤 Windows :
 In Windows folder a script you find which is Salespoint.bat which is auto-matically run the Software .

-*NOTE : But The script needs to install GCC
+🔸NOTE : But The script needs to install GCC
 Compiler on your pc either its not work.
 But if you have a different Compiler then You can use that Compiler Separately.